Geography of Colorado: Regions

 To the east of the Rocky Mountains in Colorado are the Colorado Eastern Plains/High Plains, the section of the Great Plains within Colorado at elevations ranging from 3,500 to 7,000 ft.
 The Midwest states of Kansas and Nebraska border Colorado to the east and northeast.

 The plains are sparsely settled with most population along the South Platte and the Arkansas rivers.
 Rainfall is meager, averaging about 15 in annually.
 There is some irrigated farming, but much of the land is used for dryland farming or ranching.
 Winter wheat is a typical crop and most small towns in the region boast both a water tower and a grain elevator.

 The bulk of Colorado's population lives along the eastern edge of the Rocky Mountains in the Front Range Urban Corridor.
 This region is partially protected from prevailing storms by the high mountains to the west.

-To the west lies the eastern slope of the Rocky Mountains with notable peaks such as Longs Peak, Mount Evans, Pikes Peak, and the Spanish Peaks near Walsenburg in the south.
+To the west lies the eastern slope of the Rocky Mountains with notable peaks such as Longs Peak, Mount Blue Sky, Pikes Peak, and the Spanish Peaks near Walsenburg in the south.
 This area drains to the east, is forested, and partially urbanized.
 With urbanization, utilization of the forest for timbering and grazing resulted in accumulation of fuel.
 During the drought of 2002 devastating forest fires swept this area.

 The Continental Divide stretches along the crest of the Rocky Mountains.
 To the west of the Continental Divide is the Western Slope.
 Water west of the Continental Divide drains west into the Pacific Ocean via the Colorado River.
 Western Colorado is made up of mountains, mesas, desert canyons, and desert lands.

 Within the interior of the Rocky Mountains are several large parks or high broad basins.
 In the north, on the east side of the Continental Divide is North Park.
 North Park is drained by the North Platte River, which flows north into the northwest state of Wyoming.
 Just south but on the west side of the Continental Divide is Middle Park, drained by the Colorado River.
 South Park is the headwaters of the South Platte River.
 To the south lies the San Luis Valley, the headwaters of the Rio Grande, which drains into New Mexico.
 Across the Sangre de Cristo Range to the east of the San Luis Valley lies the Wet Mountain Valley.
 These basins, particularly the San Luis Valley, lie along the Rio Grande Rift, a major tectonic feature.
 See Rift.